 An educator and technologist, Patrick has been living in Malden for the last 3 years.
 Self-taught web developer.
 Photographer.
 Videographer.
 Technologist.
 Educator.
 His passion is navigating the intersection of education and technology.
 His tech journey has progressed from someone whose only computer expertise was playing solitaire to becoming a staunch advocate for tech accessibility to all.
 Patrick has worked in M & A, crypto, content marketing, and education.
 Always looking to help educate and empower others.

 SDM Foundation was created by Stuart D McIntosh in 2015 by a bequest upon his death at the age of 93.
 Because of this, we are fortunate to be able to provide professional help to people without any cost to them.

-Mr. McIntosh was born in 1921 and raised in Glasgow, Scotland, where, after the death of both of his parents, he attended the University, received degrees in Chemistry and Library Science, and began to make his way in the world.
+Mr. McIntosh was born in 1921 and raised in Glasgow, Scotland.
+He attended the University of Glasgow and received degrees in Chemistry and Library Science.

 Stuart wanted to be able to help people use technology to make their lives richer.
 He realized that the advantages of using technology were enormous and that it was very difficult for people not already in the know to gain access.
-Even the specialized technical language used is a barrier.
-He hoped that others could benefit from assistance focused on what they wanted to do, rather than what the computer was able to do.
+Even the specialized technical language is a barrier.

 ArchiveSpace at MIT (A list of Stuart’s documents being added to the archive)